dougbutner/beta-pseudo/README.md

 - Users must have a Soldisk (renamed from Solar Disk) with at least 1 PURPLE attached.
 - Levels now exist on Soldisks
-- SOL will now be a regular eosio.token contract, so users can vote without the app.
+- SOL will now be a regular eosio.token contract, so users can vote by interacting with smart contracts.
+- Soldisk is no longer required to Up, but still required to claim SOL
-- This means users can trade SOL (unplanned) so we've added a requirement that 20% of SOL received must be used for Sol Ups or the user won't be able to claim more SOL
+- This means users can trade SOL (unplanned) so we've added a requirement that 20% of SOL received must be used for Sol Ups or the user won't be able to claim more SOL from their Soldisk (Not Finalized)
 - There is no 12-hour wait to claim, users can claim up to every Time Unit (5 minutes), and up to the maximum allowed by their level
 - Low-level Solar Disks are allowed to claim 1 SOL per time unit passed (not based on  max charge).
 Next-claim reward amount will not increase after daily limit is reached.
 - Listeners will be be paid BLUX